As you can see on our GitHub release page, as part of our release process we create a

 Some more information can be found here

 Hi, here is a simple tip to remind you how page selection works.
 When merging pdf files you’ll often need to merge only a subset of the document (a chapter, some pages..).
 PDFsam supports page selection in the form of comma separated values where they can be single pages or page ranges.
 Page numbers cannot be duplicated and page ranges cannot intersect, a page range with open end is also supported (Ex.
-10- means from page ten till the end of the document).
+10- means from page ten untill the end of the document).
 To set the selection on a pdf input document you want to merge, you can double click the page selection cell and input some valid page range.

 Examples of valid page selections: